Candles in front of Spc. Vanessa Guillen mural vandalized again

-For the second time in just over six months, the Spc.
-Vanessa Guillen mural was defaced and leaders of the League of United Latin American Citizens said they will continue to fight for justice for her.
+KILLEEN — Volunteers helped clean up broken candles and other vandalized items over the weekend after the area around the Spc.
+Vanessa Guilleen mural was defaced for the second time.

-The area around the mural was vandalized Saturday, according to a Facebook post from LULAC.
+What once used to be a group of candles in the shape of a heart is now sunflowers spelling out the word “VANESSA”.

-What once was a group of candles in the shape of a heart is now sunflowers spelling out the word “VANESSA.”
+The second round of vandalism occurred Saturday, according to a Facebook post from the League of United Latin American Citizens.

-Volunteers helped clean up the broken candles, LULAC said in its Facebook post.
+Leaders of LULAC vowed to continue to fight for justice for the slain soldier.

 “Sarge, your commitment to not leaving your sister in arms behind or forgotten is one of the most exemplary characteristics of a great soldier,” the post said.